legluondunet/MyLittleLutrisScripts/Star Wars - Monopoly/README.md

-# Monopoly - Star Wars - CD + Dreamm
+Star Wars - Monopoly - CD + Dreamm
 ### Description:
-Play "Monopoly - Star Wars" CD edition on Linux!
+Play "Star Wars - Monopoly" CD edition on Linux!
 ### Technical notes:
 - Using Dreamm engine
 - You will need CD only one time during install